nctu6/ollama/examples/typescript-simplechat/readme.md

 # Simple Chat Example

-The **chat** endpoint, available as of v0.1.14, is one of two ways to generate text from an LLM with Ollama.
+The **chat** endpoint, available as of v0.1.14, is one of two ways to generate text from an LLM with Unieai.
 At a high level, you provide the endpoint an array of message objects with a role and content specified.
 Then with each output and prompt, you add more messages, which builds up the history.

 ## Run the Example